My advice and opinions may sound strange on their own.

 Well, if my advice and opinions sound strange, it’s because I’m just the counter-melody.

 I know I’m not the only voice you hear.
 There’s another message I know you are hearing, because it’s a common message we all hear these days.
 So let’s call that the melody.

 I may love that melody too, but I don’t want to just duplicate it.
 So I try to think of a good counter-melody.

 I do it to compensate (or over-compensate) for something I think is missing in the common message.

 My public writing is a counterpoint meant to complement the popular point.

 - There’s a glorification of leadership and those who start companies.
 So I suggested that it’s more effective to be an early follower.

 - The popular “law of attraction” says you should tell everyone your goals.
 So I shared an interesting study showing that telling your plans makes them less likely to happen.

 - To people who are too focused on money, I suggest that generosity is a more effective path to success.

-- To people who are too focused on passion and purpose, I suggest that money can lead you towards your purpose, because it shows you where you’re valuable to others.
+- To people who are too focused on passion and purpose, I suggest that money can guide you there, because it shows you where you’re valuable to others.

 - And I love pointing out that the opposite of anything may also be true.